Podcasters Have Had Apple's New Podcast Analytics for Two Months Now. What Have They Learned?

 This was another one of the big concerns about opening the "black box" of listener-side data, that a substantial portion of listeners are fast-forwarding through ads.
 The fact that listeners really are engaged during ads means that download numbers do reflect the number of ads actually heard, and that the value of podcast ads really is as high as we thought.
 We expect that, because podcasters can now definitively prove the value of their audiences, new sponsors will come into the podcast advertising market.

 There is no “perfect length” for a podcast episode, and podcasters should continue to experiment.

 Another concern among many podcasters anticipating Apple's release was "over-optimization".
 That is, that the existence of a new tool pointing to a "correct" podcast length would lead podcasts to optimize uniformly toward one type of podcast format, much like how YouTube’s algorithm changes have led to many creators making longer videos.
-Podcasting has thrived in the past decade by experimenting with different lengths, sound designs, and narrative formats (LINK TO FORMAT).
+Podcasting has thrived in the past decade by experimenting with different lengths, sound designs, and narrative formats.